 Every year cities around the world take part in Mobility Week & Car-free Day (September 16 to September 22), initiatives in which residents refrain from using their own personal vehicles in central city areas and consider the issues of traffic and its effects on the environment, and urban life and how to best use vehicles.
-These transport measures and events, which began in Europe, have spread to roughly 3,000 cities around the world, linked by a common objective and working at the same time in a global environmental and transport event.
-In 2021, 9 cities in Japan participated.
-(Kisarazu City, Yokohama City, Zushi City, Kanazawa City, Fukui City, Toyohashi City, Osaka City, Nara City, Fukuyama City.)
+This transport policy and event, which started in Europe, have now become a global environmental and transport event with about 3,000 cities around the world, linked by a common objective and working at the same time.
+In 2022, the event was held in seven locations in Japan (Zushi City; Kanazawa City; Fukui City; Toyohashi City; Hino-machi, Shiga; Osaka City; and Fukuyama City).

-Citizen group-sponsored; Those unmarked are local government-sponsored.
-Secretariat: Car Free Day Japan
+\Citizen group-sponsored; Those unmarked are local government-sponsored.
+Secretariat : (GIA) Car Free Day Japan